 Amazon Pay is an online payment service owned by Amazon that lets shoppers use their amazon.com account to make online purchases.
 With Amazon Pay, shoppers can make purchases using credit or debit cards stored in their digital wallet.
 The acceptance of Amazon Pay can lead to an improved payment acceptance rate, lower cart abandonment, and increased conversions as Amazon Pay shoppers can pay for products and services without creating new accounts or leaving a merchant’s site.

 American Express is a credit or charge card that can be used for online payments.
 American Express is amongst the major credit card brands in the world.

-MasterCard is one of world's best known online payment methods and dominant credit card brands.
-MasterCard is truly a global payment brand, supporting 150 currencies with over 35 million acceptance locations (point-of-sale and online) in over 210 countries.
+Visa is one of world's best known online payment methods and largest credit card brand.
+Visa truly is a global payment brand with acceptance at point-of-sale and online in over 170 countries.